zestor/Experiments/README.md

 serving it over a REST API with `FastAPI`.
 Texts are embedded using a model loaded from `model2vec`.

-The project is organised using a *src layout*.
-All package code lives in `src/vectordb` which contains the database logic, REST API and a small CLI entry point.
+The project is organised using a *core layout*.
+All package code lives in `core/vectordb` which contains the database logic, REST API and a small CLI entry point.

 ## Features